-We build, rehabilitate and sell simple, decent and affordable housing to families whose income falls with 50% - 70% of the county’s median household income (adjusted annually).
-Qualifications for homeownership is a family must demonstrate:
+We build, rehabilitate and sell simple, decent and affordable housing to families whose income falls within 50% - 70% of the county’s median household income (adjusted annually).
+To qualify for homeownership, a family must demonstrate:

 - A Need for Housing

 - The Ability to Pay a no-interest or low-interest Mortgage

 - The Willingness to Partner with Jefferson County Habitat

 We partner with individuals, churches, businesses and civic organizations who share our vision.
 These Covenant Partners provide some of the upfront cost of building homes.
 Their contributions, combined with homeowner mortgage payments and proceeds from our ReStore, create a revenue stream that enables Jefferson County Habitat for Humanity to build more houses and serve more families.

 A world where everyone has a decent place to live.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.